Black hole -- galaxy scaling relations in FIRE: the importance of black hole location and mergers: Results

-\cite{Volonteri::etal::2015a, Volonteri::etal::2015b} discuss the time variability of BHAR and SFR before and after the merger phase at different scales both theoretically and observationally, using a set of simulations from \cite{Capelo::etal::2015}.
-Their analyses suggest that BHAR better correlates with the nuclear SFR rather than the total SFR except during galaxy mergers, as also suggested by \cite{HopkinsQuataert2010}.
-The total SFR of the host galaxy correlates well with BHAR during galaxy mergers because global dynamics becomes more important than the local processes in terms of angular momentum loss \citep{Volonteri::etal::2015b}.
-Timescales of the nuclear star formation and the accretion onto SMBHs show similar patterns that are close to the dynamical timescale of matter in the nuclear region ($\sim 100$ pc).
+This latter result is perhaps somewhat unexpected.
+The BHAR should better correlate with the nuclear SFR rather than the total SFR, except during galaxy mergers, since the timescales of the nuclear star formation and the accretion onto SMBHs are close to the dynamical timescale of matter in the nuclear region ($\sim 100$ pc) \cite{HopkinsQuataert2010}.
+A similar conclusion was reached by \cite{Yang::etal::2019}.
+However, during mergers the total SFR of the host galaxy correlates well with BHAR because global dynamics becomes more important than the local processes in terms of angular momentum loss \citep{Volonteri::etal::2015b}. \Cref{fig:bhar vs sfr} shows that the difference in scatter between the central and the whole-galaxy BHAR/SFR relations is most noticeable at high redshift, when mergers are expected to be much more frequent \citep{Netzer::etal::2016, Silva::etal::2021}.
+Hence, high merger rates at high $z$ provide a possible explanation of our result \citep{Duncan::etal::2019}.

+The precise slope, normalization, and scatter of the relation between $M_*$ and BHAR/SFR (or BHAR/SGR) in \Cref{fig:bhar vs sfr} varies depending on the averaging timescale (the different columns of the figure show averaging times ranging from 5 to 100 Myr).
+First, the slope decreases when the averaging timescales are increased.
+Secondly, the scatter increases especially when comparing the $M_*$-BHAR/SFR relation on 100 pc scales for short and long averaging times.
+Overall, however, the choice of the averaging timescale plays a much smaller role than the choice of the spatial scale over which SFRs (or SGRs) are measured.